Offscreen conversations between teachers and other children for about 30 seconds.

 Children demonstrate the desire and develop the ability to engage and interact with other children.

-- Provide more than one of the same toy for the child and his or her peers to play with
+- Strategies for interaction (16-24 months): Provide more than one of the same toy for the child and his or her peers to play with

 Developmental Domain 3: Language Development, Communication, & Literacy